PocketDeck/pd-infra/README.md

 The PocketDeck system will be accessible on port 80, with all internal routing handled automatically by Nginx.

-No additional environment variables or configuration are required.
+No environment variables or additional configuration are required.

 ---

 ## Notes
-- This repository is intended **only for deployment**.
+- This repository is strictly for **deployment**; it does not provide development tools or local environment setup.
 It does not provide development tools, local testing helpers, or environment setup.
-- All PocketDeck components pulled during the build are public GitHub repositories, so no credentials are required.
+- All PocketDeck components used as submodules are **public GitHub repositories**.
-- Operators are responsible for choosing where and how the container is hosted (VPS, cloud service, etc.).
+- Hosting, scaling, SSL termination, and server management are fully up to the operator.